Coronavirus advice to doctoral students

 Flexible remote working opportunities

-You can also read our guide to flexible remote working for doctoral students, which may have opportunities suitable for you to supplement your income during this time.
+You can also read our guide to flexible remote working for doctoral students, (added on 20 May), which may have opportunities suitable for you to supplement your income during this time.

 Tier 4 visa holders